DataDog/integrations-core/nginx/README.md

 ##### Metric collection

 Set [Autodiscovery Integrations Templates][8] as pod annotations on your application container.
-Aside from this, you can also configure templates with [a file, a configmap, or a key-value store][20].
+Alternatively, you can configure templates with a [file, configmap, or key-value store][20].

 ```yaml
 apiVersion: v1